SC5/sc5-machine-learning/glossary.md

 #### One-of-K encoding
 See one-hot vector.

+#### Overfitting
+When a learning example has trained itself "too well" on the training data, making it bad at generalising to new examples (predictions).

 #### Perceptron
 A feed-forward neural network consisting of two layers (input & output), with only one neuron in the output layer (thus making it a binary classifier).
 A very simple type of neural network, and one of the first neural networks ever devised.